igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 put `{{</* bilibili BV1jz4y1f7yo */>}}` within the article's markdown, where the `BV1jz4y1f7yo`
 value is the video's ID.
 As you can see, the video embed in the [test article](https://www.bilberry-sandbox.kiroule.com/article/test-bilibili-embed-shortcode/) is displayed the same way as the raw HTML `iframe` embed.
-But when using the shortcode, you no longer need to apply the `unsafe = true` setting in your configuration file.
+But when using the `bilibili` shortcode, you no longer need to apply the `unsafe = true` setting in the configuration file.

 ### Responsiveness